VSkin

 Where can I see a CS2 skin's exact float and seed?

-The standard Steam inventory does not show float or seed, so traders use inspect tools or showcases.
-A VSkin public showcase lists each item's real float, pattern seed, stickers, charms, collection, rarity and exterior, so anyone can verify the exact values.
-Viewing a showcase requires no install; only the owner needs the extension to publish theirs.
+The standard Steam inventory does not show float or seed, so traders use inspect links or showcases.
+A VSkin public showcase lists each skin's real float, pattern seed, stickers, charm, collection, rarity and exterior, so anyone can verify the exact values.
+Viewing requires no install; only the owner needs the extension to publish theirs.

 Show your own CS2 inventory on VSkin